Ivan

 Sprint:

-"Real condescendingly, he responded
+condescendingly, he responded that he

-to answer these types of questions.
-This
+these types of questions.
+This was an

-was an investor who owned something like
+investor who owned something like six

-six million shares in the company.
-I
+million shares in the company.
+I always

-always wondered what he did with them the
+wondered what he did with them the

 following Monday" (Fortune, May 31,